mariuszm/ng-devstack/README.md

 $ gulp watch --notest --nobrowser
 ```

+Also, for unit testing purposes your can disable generating code coverage by Karma by adding `--nocoverage` parameter.

 ## Additional info

 All styles (as well as scripts and templates) added to `src/app/` and `src/common/` should be included to the project automatically - with a small difference to `src/sass/` folder.
 Partials SASS files (such as variables, mixins, etc.) put into `src/sass/includes/` must be manually imported in `src/sass/_includes.scss` file (you may want to set custom order for loading your styles).
 Partials located in `src/sass/includes/` should be named with a leading underscore `_`, so the compiler knows not to generate them into a CSS file (see [SASS official site](http://sass-lang.com/guide#topic-4) for details).

 Vendor files downloaded with Bower are automatically included into application code and Karma configuration.
 No longer needed to put them manually!

 Unit testing configuration is stored in `karma.conf.default.js`.
 You don't have to rename it in order to make it working, ng-devstack is generating a valid configuration file for you during development process.
 Any changes to Karma config should be added to `karma.conf.default.js` default file.
+Please note that ng-devstack now supports [ng-describe](http://github.com/kensho/ng-describe/) to make unit testing and mocking AngularJS simpler.

 If you would like to enable AngularJS HTML5 mode, you have to uncomment following lines in `src/app/app.js` (don't forget to inject `$locationProvider`):